 * ASCA recommends RAMP applications follow full implementation of a comprehensive school counseling program.
 Typically, it takes one entire academic year of program implementation to collect the data and information needed to fulfill the RAMP application requirements.

 Why a Comprehensive School Counseling Program?

-A 2011 study [of the level of school counselor job satisfaction and implementation of comprehensive school counseling programs in secondary schools] found a “moderate-to-strong relationship existing between a comprehensive school counseling program, as identified by the ASCA National Model, and school counselors’ job satisfaction.”
+A 2011 study found a “moderate-to-strong relationship existing between a comprehensive school counseling program, as identified by the ASCA National Model, and school counselors’ job satisfaction.”
 (Comprehensive School Counseling Programs, Job Satisfaction, and the ASCA National Model, Jaymes R. Pyne, Professional School Counseling, 15:2 December 2011).

 “School-wide proficiency rates in ELA and Math were significantly higher in RAMP elementary schools when compared with their elementary control schools.”
 (Comprehensive School Counseling Programs and Student Achievement Outcomes: A Comparative Analysis of RAMP versus Non-RAMP Schools, Kevin Wilkerson, Rachelle Pérusse, Ashley Hughes, Professional School Counseling, Vol 6 No 3)